satriaberliano/patungan-yuk/README.md

+#Patungan Yuk

+Patungan Yuk (PAYU) is a website created to make it easier to record the finances of a group that wants to carry out an activity such as vacations, hangouts, etc.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).